Saving Lives and Saving Money

 Research shows that up to 65 percent of air can be exchanged between units and that smoke travels through even tiny cracks and crevices, exposing residents in adjacent units.1 Ventilation systems do not remove all of the minute particles and toxic gases.2

 Smoking and vaping inside multi-unit housing are allowed unless there is a local ordinance or property smoke-free policy.
-Starting in August 2018, all residents of public housing authority properties will be protected by smoke-free policies.
+As of August 2018, all residents of public housing authority properties are protected by smoke-free policies.
 Learn more below.

 What’s the problem?